voytekresearch/convolutional_ar/README.md

 <img src="https://raw.githubusercontent.com/ryanhammonds/explorations/master/docs/convolution.png" width="500" style="width: 50%; display: block; margin-left: auto; margin-right: auto;"/>

 The weights of a convolution kernel are optimized to best predict the center pixel of each window, $\mathbf{X}_i$.
-The weights of the kernel (Fig. 2b) are linked based on distance from the center, e.g. the first three weights, $\{w_0, w_1, w_2\}$, correspond to indices in the kernel with distances $\{1, \sqrt{2}, 2\}$ from the center pixel.
+The weights of the kernel are constrained based on distance from the center, e.g. the first three weights, $\{w_0, w_1, w_2\}$, correspond to indices in the kernel with distances $\{1, \sqrt{2}, 2\}$ from the center pixel.
 Convolution is the Frobenius inner product between the image and kernel, optimized to best predict the center pixel, $c_i \in \mathbf{X}$.

 <img src="https://raw.githubusercontent.com/ryanhammonds/explorations/master/docs/decimation.png" width="600" style="width: 50%; display: block; margin-left: auto; margin-right: auto;"/>

 Multiple convolution kernels are learned to account for various spatial scales in image.
-This is performed by decimating the image by various factors using the same kernel size, resulting in the kernel expanding by the decimation factor.
-The above image demonstrates this.
-Decimating the image by a factor of two results in the kernel expanding as shown in c.
+This is learned by dialating the kernel.

 ## Datasets